Thescuba/learning-to-type/README.md

 ## Install pynput
 Two ways to install pynput
- * open of terminal or cmd and run `pip install pynput`
+ * Open of terminal or cmd and run `pip install pynput`
  * Git clone from the (https://github.com/moses-palmer/pynput) and `run python setup.py install`

 ## Run Notebooks
 1. Clone the repository to a desired location (E.g. `git clone https://github.com/Thescuba/data-science.git`)
-2. Open up jupyter labs or jupyter notebook either though anaconda navigator or terminal.
+2. Open jupyter labs or jupyter notebook either though anaconda navigator or terminal.
 3. Go to the repository directory